just-the-docs/just-the-docs/datasets/index.md

 <i class="fas fa-exclamation-circle"></i> It should be observed that on average CityJSON compresses ~6X a CityGML, and that without any loss of information ([see details](https://github.com/cityjson/specs/wiki/Compression-factor-for-a-few-open-CityGML-datasets)).

 <i class="fas fa-exclamation-circle"></i> We performed the geometric validation with [val3dity](https://github.com/tudelft3d/val3dity) and report the overall result in the column 'validity'.
 To understand the errors, we suggest validating the files ([how to do this]({{ '/tutorials/validation/' | relative_url }})) yourself.

-<i class="fas fa-exclamation-circle"></i> Please be aware that we simply converted the datasets as they are (with [citygml-tools](https://github.com/citygml4j/citygml-tools)).
-Datasets contain errors.

 ## Generating automatically your own CityJSON dataset